TheBlackPlague/StockDory/src/Data/Grana.md

 # Grana Format Specification

-**Format Version: 0.1**
+**Format Version: Radix**

+> From Grana all things take root.

+> [!NOTE]
-The format follows LE (Little Endian) layout for all data unless specified otherwise.
+> The format follows the LE (Little Endian) layout for all data unless specified otherwise.
 Most modern day architectures use Little Endian, and the goal of this format is to be read or reinterpreted from one memory to another by a memory copy operation (however that may be implemented for the relevant architecture).

 ### Data Types: